napari/docs/docs/developers/architecture/app_model.md

 menus {class}`~app_model.types.MenuRule`'s `when` field (see [](app-model-menus for details)).

-Currently the app-model {class}`~app_model.Application` does not currently have a context registry but it may in future
+Currently, the {class}`app_model.Application` class does not have a context registry but it may in future
-(more details can be found [here](https://github.com/pyapp-kit/app-model/pull/142#issuecomment-1792405334)). napari therefore needs to update the context.
+(more details can be found [here](https://github.com/pyapp-kit/app-model/pull/142#issuecomment-1792405334)). napari therefore needs to manually update the context.
 E.g., menubar items, update, connect to event.

 # Migration from action manager